lsylsy186/SuggestionBox/Readme.txt

+This website designed by using AngularJS, html, css, javascript, which needs to be run in a Apache HTTP server.

 User Stories:
 What are user stories: User stories are descriptions from the perspective of the end-user meant to capture the essence of a program's features.
 In the case of your game, the end-user is whoever is playing your game.
 User stories are usually in the first-person, or in other words, "I" statements.